 - Copies of English Language Certification, e.g. IELTS, TOEFL or Pearson test score report.

 Months of entry

-This masters programme focuses on the analysis of dynamic environments, past. present, and future.
-Concerns over human impacts on the environment have stimulated demand from governments and industry for the monitoring, analysis and modelling of natural processes in environmental systems.
+Concerns over the human impact on the environment have stimulated demand from governments and industry for the monitoring, analysis and modelling of natural processes in environmental systems.
 This is essential if we are to improve understanding of the interrelation of environmental variables in order to predict and manage their responses to anthropogenic perturbations.